gnomad-cloud/qa-core/README.md

 Running a "cron job" is familar to DevOps teams who want to schedule regular activities.

-QA Shield-QA Shield has a built-in cron-like scheduler to provide continuous assurance, see [Cron Scheduler](docs/cron.md) for more details.
+QA-Engine-QA-Engine has a built-in cron-like scheduler to provide continuous assurance, see [Cron Scheduler](docs/cron.md) for more details.

 I want to automate everything
 =============================

 That is our goal too.
-We'll continue to address the needs of Enterprise QA Shields.
+We'll continue to address the needs of Enterprise QA-Engines.

 Competent software engineers can easily create "blueprints" that capture the patterns, templates and files used to build SDLC artefacts.

-Then QA Shield can re-use those blueprints to build customised websites, portals, Apps, APIs, mock servers, micro services and more.
+Then QA-Engine can re-use those blueprints to build customised websites, portals, Apps, APIs, mock servers, micro services and more.

-Please share any custom Blueprints and Dialects so that QA Shield becomes more useful for all of us.
+Please share any custom Blueprints and Dialects so that QA-Engine becomes more useful for all of us.

-If you need support to build or debug your community Blueprints or Dialects, please ask@QA Shieldshield.com
+If you need support to build or debug your community Blueprints or Dialects, please ask@QA-Engineshield.com

-I want to license QA Shield
+I want to license QA-Engine
 ================================

 This software is licensed under the Apache 2 license, quoted below.